GoogleCloudPlatform/click-to-deploy-solutions/genai-for-marketing/backend_apis/README.md

 ## List of APIs developed in this repository

 **Campaign Creation and Generating the brief assets (POST)** (path="/campaigns")
- - Create Campaing and Generate text with PaLM API (text-bison) latest or 001.
+ - Create Campaing and Generate text with Gemini API latest .

 **List all Campaigns created by user (GET)** (path="/campaigns")
  - List of Campaigns and there details.